Shigar District

 Shigar District is a district in Gilgit-Baltistan area of Pakistan in the disputed Kashmir region.

+Geography

 It is home to the world's second highest peak, K2, also known as Chhogori and Mount Godwin-Austen.
-The district is bounded on the north by the Nagar District, the Hunza District, and the Kashgar Prefecture of China's Xinjiang Uyghur Autonomous Region, on the south-east by the Ghanche District, on the south-west by the Rondu and Skardu districts, and on the west by the Gilgit District.
-Shigar District was established in 2015, prior to which it had been part of the Skardu District.
+The district is bounded on the north by the Nagar District, the Hunza District, and the Kashgar Prefecture of China's Xinjiang Uyghur Autonomous Region, on the south-east by the Ghanche District, on the south-west by the Skardu District, and on the west by the Gilgit District.